IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 #
 # After Placing An Order

 When satisfied with the configuration options, inspect the far-right side of the IBM Cloud interface to confirm your costs and agree to the terms of service.
-As mentioned before, **ensure you are using the ```ITZ-VMWARE``` account before deploying a VMware Shared plan**, or risk incurring charges on your personal credit card.
+As mentioned before, **be aware that provisioning a VMware Shared plan on IBM Cloud will result in billing to your personal account** (and associated credit card personal credit card).

 17. Verify that you have read and agree to the terms of service.